 If your baby has been injured due to lack of oxygen supply as a result of negligent care during the labour and has cerebral palsy, shoulder dystocia or any other birth injury, a claim can be made for your baby in relation to pain and suffering, the costs of extra care and equipment your child may require, and future loss of earning capacity.

-When something goes wrong during or just after as a result of surgery that could have reasonably been avoided.
+When something goes wrong during, or just after, surgery as a result of that surgery which could have reasonably been avoided.

 Surgery is a highly skilled area of medical practice and there are risks involved with every surgery.
 Although the standard of surgical care in Australia is generally high, things can go wrong.
 Sometimes, complications arise despite excellent medical skill and care being provided.